 Looking for more clever ways to incorporate your favorite festive peppermint treat into your life?
 These Candy Cane Shortbread Cookies have a buttery, melt-in-your-mouth base to showcase crunchy bits of peppermint bliss.

-Candy Cane Shortbread Cookies Ingredients
+Candy Cane Shortbread Cookies Ingredient Highlights

-Candy Cane Shortbread Cookies Tips and Tricks
+How I Make Candy Cane Shortbread Cookies

-A hand mixer is the best tool to cream the sugar and butter together for the base of your cookies.
+I find that a hand mixer is the best tool to cream the sugar and butter together for the base of your cookies.
 It’s also the easiest way to combine the rest of the ingredients and whip up your glaze.

 I use this Cuisinart Hand Mixer for almost all of my baking and love it!

-Cream Your Butter and Sugar Together First
+Cream Butter and Sugar Together First

 Use your hand mixer to combine your sugar and softened butter together first to form a base for your cookie dough.